coenttb/swift-mailgun-live/README.md

 # coenttb-mailgun

-`coenttb-mailgun` is an unofficial SDK for Mailgun for Swift.
+`coenttb-mailgun` is an unofficial Swift SDK for Mailgun that is modern, safe, and a joy to write in.

 ![Development Status](https://img.shields.io/badge/status-active--development-blue.svg)